-This article will not only bring you the gaming PCs that are the best offerings in the market but will also embody the essence of variety.
-Therefore the eleven prebuilt gaming PCs that are brought to you in this article are diverse and offer something unique in their own right.
+This post will not only bring you the gaming PCs that are the best offerings in the market but will also embody the essence of variety.
+Therefore the five prebuilt gaming PCs that are brought to you in this article are diverse and offer something unique in their own right.

 In a Hurry?
 These are the Best Prebuilt Gaming PCs Under $500

 The following is a quick glance at the gaming PCs that are a part of this article and are going to be reviewed later on.
 Following strict criteria, only the best prebuilt gaming PCs under $500 available in the market are selected for the article.